Brosephine/aresmush/plugins/txt/help/en/txt.md

 `<name>=<message>` - Send a message to a specific person from the webportal.
 Adds recipients to scene if not already a participant.

->  **Note:** Someone who's not logged in may not know they've been telegramed unless they notice their notifications!
+>  **Note:** Someone who's not logged in may not know they've been telegrammed unless they notice their notifications!

 ## Commands
 `telegram/newscene <name> [<name> <name>]=<message>` - Starts a new scene + sends a message to those names + the scene.